donaljojoofficial/ArchSec/README.md

 1. Project Overview

-PlaniX is an AI-powered secure software development planning assistant.
+ArchSec is an AI-powered secure software development planning assistant.
 It helps engineers and developers generate:

 System architecture